whiteHeart313/apartment-hub/README.md

 - Backend: NestJS (server on port `8080`)
 - Database: Postgres (port `5432`)

+## Database Design

+The application uses a relational database with the following models:

+### Relationship

+- **One-to-Many**: One Project can have multiple Apartments
+- **Foreign Key**: `Apartment.projectId` references `Project.id`

+### Database Seeding

+For simplicity in this task, projects are seeded directly into the database using the seed script.
+The following projects are automatically created:

+- Sunrise Residency
+- Ocean View Towers
+- Downtown Plaza
+- Green Valley Homes

+When creating new apartments through the API, if a project name doesn't exist, it will be automatically created in the database.

 ## Clone the repository (if you haven't already):

 ```bash